This site is under review and ongoing construction.Proceed with care, caution, or a sense of humor.

 Tracy K Cassity”

-It’s the end of Mental Health as we know it… And I feel fine.
+It’s the end of Mental Health as we know it… Good.
+I feel fine.

 Typical scientific studies, treatment methods, and claims about empirical evidence are theory laced with relative theory more than data, science, or facts relating to real outcomes.
 Generally, modern mental health in one form or another is about “partial recovery” addressed by more time in treatment.